 On that day, did I remember to do these things?
 Maybe not as much as I would’ve liked.
 But when I have another discouraging day in the future, I’ll remind myself to return to some of these ideas and make them happen.

 If you find yourself in a place where that depressed mood just won’t lift, no matter what you do, it may be time to seek some help.
-Restored Hope is a Novi and Ann Arbor based therapy office offering counseling to help you if you’re facing the clouds of lethargy, lack of motivation, and sadness that just won’t go away.
-Give us a call at 734.656.8191 or fill out our contact form here to get more information about how we can help you.
+Restored Hope is an Ann Arbor based therapy office offering counseling to help you if you’re facing the clouds of lethargy, lack of motivation, and sadness that just won’t go away.
+Give me a call at 734.656.8191 or fill out my contact form here to get more information about how I can help you.